Here’s my guide on the best restaurants in Barcelona.

 A simplistic menu of delicious toasts, sweet and savoury croissants, egg dishes, burgers, cereal, and fresh smoothies.

-This is an Aussie-owned joint and it shows in the relaxed and friendly atmosphere – many consider La Federal to make some of the best coffee in Barcelona in addition to the fantastic food.
+Many consider La Federal to make some of the best coffee in Barcelona in addition to the excellent food.

 A bakery crawling with locals which just might make the best bread and croissant in Barcelona.
 Wait for your order watching the bakers work their magic and even feel the heat off the oven!